If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

-When shopping for a cross training shoe, there are several key factors to consider.
-You should be sure to look for a style that offer stability and support lateral movements during various activities such as strength training and dance fitness.
-Additionally, you will want to ensure that your shoes offer support without feeling too bulky.
+When shopping for a cross-training shoe, there are several key factors to consider.
+You should be sure to look for a style that offers stability and support lateral movements during various activities such as strength training and dance fitness.
+Additionally, you’ll want to ensure that your shoes offer support without feeling too bulky.

 For many shoppers, the below feature set will likely help ensure that your cross-training shoes fit well:

 Watch on FN

 - Durable Uppers: Uppers made entirely of mesh are typically more breathable, but if your goal is durability, you may prefer a shoe constructed from a mix of TPU, mesh and other materials.

 - Supportive Outsoles: In general, the best cross-training shoes will likely feature fully rubber outsoles, which tend to be firmer than mixed-material outsoles.
 You may also want your outsole to have some grip, allowing for increased support during plyometric exercises.